microsoft/Validate-DCB/Examples/Readme.md

 ### $ConfigData

 During runtime, a global variable named $ConfigData carries the data from the config file.
-This variable has two sub-keys:
+This variable has two possible sub-keys:

 - ****AllNodes**** contains details specific to one or more nodes e.g. NodeNames, RDMA Adapters, VMSwitch configuration, etc.
 - ****NonNodeData**** contains data that applies to all nodes